zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 1. **Honor the superposition state.** Don't rush to collapse possibilities.
 The richness of the pre-decision state is where creativity lives.

 2. **Recognize that choice is sacrifice.** Every choice kills infinite alternatives.
-This is not tragic—it is the cost of actual creation.
+This is not tragic, it is the cost of actual creation.

 3. **Accept irreversibility.** Don't try to unchoose.
 Forward, always forward.
 Even "correction" is a new choice, not an undoing.